On this one day workshop, you’ll learn how to make simple, alcohol-free herbal remedies for stress, anxiety and insomnia.

-During the morning Robin Harford will take you on a leisurely foraging walk, as he reveals the hidden culinary delights around our beautiful and peaceful coastal venue.
+During the morning Robin Harford will take you on a leisurely foraging walk, as he reveals the hidden culinary delights around our beautiful and peaceful venue.

 He’ll show you simple contemplative practices that helped him overcome his own stress, anxiety and insomnia while recovering from a 20 year battle with drug and alcohol addiction.